walacor/typescript-sdk/README.md

 # Walacor Template

+This template is designed to embellish the process of integrating with the Walacor Data Platform.

 ## About Walacor

 An Enterprise level secure data platform with a database look and feel while integrating industry best practices, including blockchain, to provide a quantum resistant tamper-proof data repository.